 ECSS-E-ST-32-01_0810132

-Except in the case specified in 8.3.2g, even though inspected for embedded flaws and pores, the initial crack geometry for the analysis shall always be assumed to be a surface part-through-crack or through-crack, as specified in clause 10.
+Except in the case specified in 8.3.2g, even though non-destructive tested for embedded flaws and pores, the initial crack geometry for the analysis shall always be assumed to be a surface part-through-crack or through-crack, as specified in clause 10 and ECSS-Q-ST-70-15.

 ECSS-E-ST-32-01_0810133

-Embedded crack cases shall not be used in cases other than those where NDI methods are used which enable the determination of the relative distance of the embedded flaw to the surface.
+Embedded crack cases shall not be used in cases other than those where NDT methods are used which enable the determination of the relative distance of the embedded flaw to the surface.

-For example, embedded cracks (see 71Figure 10-1 geometry 6) can be used when ultrasonic inspection is applied.
+For example, embedded cracks (see Figure 7-1 geometry 6) can be used when ultrasonic inspection is applied.

 Composite, bonded and sandwich structures